xfbs/blog/_drafts/2018-09-23-tweaking-ffmpeg.md

 layout: post
 date: 2018-09-23
 title: Tweaking ffmpeg
+summary: "Today I spent some time exploring <abbr>ffmpeg</abbr>.
+Kind of unintentionally, actually.
+I actually just wanted to record some screencasts with QuickTime to see what it can do.
+But the files it generates are huge—5GB for just 30 minutes of video. <abbr>ffmpeg</abbr> to the rescue!"
 ---

 Today I spent some time exploring <abbr>ffmpeg</abbr>.
 Kind of unintentionally, actually.
 I actually just wanted to record some screencasts with QuickTime to see what it can do.
 I didn't know how easy it was---just open up QuickTime, select New Screen Recording, and off you go.
 But there is one issue.